 It features a creamy chicken broth base, kale, aromatic Italian spices, and pumpkin.
 The star of the show in this low carb Zuppa Toscana is the ground Italian sausage which gives the satiating fat and flavor to this perfection.

 Keto Zuppa Toscana

-Now, if you don’t know Zuppa Toscana, this is actually my (Michelle) favorite soup from that certain Italian chain with the unlimited breadsticks.
+Now, if you don’t know Zuppa Toscana, this is actually my (Michelle) favorite soup from that certain Italian chain with unlimited breadsticks.
 That’s right, we’re talking a keto-friendly Olive Garden copycat here.

 The real twist is my keto version is better than the original!

 Now just in case, you’re new here, I’m Michelle, Hilda’s daughter.
 Yes, the same Michelle of Michelle’s keto brownies, which if you haven’t tried you couldn’t be missing out more.